 Simply meeting the prerequisites and submitting an application will not guarantee acceptance into the program.
 The Admissions Committee will decide which applicants are selected for admission.

-Your application will be reviewed for completeness within 7 days.
 If your application is not complete, you will be notified and your application process will cease until corrections or additions are made, or the application is closed.

 Once reviewed by an Admissions team member, the application will be either closed (and proceed no further) or recommended for St. Bonaventure OT